-I am an artist living in my adopted home town of Albuquerque, New Mexico.
-I am originally from Grand Rapids, Michigan, and attended the University of Michigan - School of Art, where I received a Bachelor of Fine Arts degree in 1987.
-After graduation, I moved to Los Angeles, Detroit, Phoenix, and finally, in 2001, to Albuquerque, where I found a welcoming community of other Albuquerque artists.
-Along the way, I have shown my artwork in galleries, art fairs, and competitions in Michigan, Florida, Washington D.C., Arizona, and New Mexico, and she has done a number of commissioned tile mosaic installations.
+Dani Jeffries is an artist living in her adopted home town of Albuquerque, New Mexico.
+She is originally from Grand Rapids, Michigan, and attended the University of Michigan - School of Art, where she received a Bachelor of Fine Arts degree in 1987.
+After graduation, she moved to Los Angeles, Detroit, Phoenix, and finally, in 2001, to Albuquerque.
+She has shown her artwork in galleries, art fairs, and competitions in Michigan, Florida, Washington D.C., Arizona, and New Mexico, and she has done a number of commissioned tile mosaic installations.
 She has won several awards including the Juror’s Choice Award at the 2011 Artprize competition in Grand Rapids.

 Artists Statement- Short Version

 In my ceramic tile mosaics I incorporate the imagery of the geometric patterns which are created by the use of pivot irrigation systems used in large scale farming.
 When viewed from an airplane, the patterns created on the ground look like a series of squares containing concentric circles that are bisected by diagonal lines connecting opposite corners of the squares.
 I have chosen a color palette for each piece that is representative of a specific place, time of day or season that I found to be exceptionally beautiful and harmonious.

 In my most recent work, I have further abstracted the grids, circles, and lines by creating ceramic discs that are incised with intersecting lines and circles.
 The colors are chosen to encourage the sense of interconnection between each piece.
 This allows the viewer to mentally connect the pieces to each other while serving to move the viewer’s attention throughout the intersecting discs.
 Although each disc is separate, they begin to appear to be one piece.
 The overall sensation is that of floating high above the ground and looking down at the patterns created.